JMDKC/artangled-hugo/content/posts/2023-10-22-christo-gagosian.md

 ![Christo: Early Works - Installation View](/christo-gagosian-1.jpeg)

 I tried my best to focus and form opinions on the small, slumpy wrapped-up works, on plinths and in vitrines, centre stage in this gorgeously dilapidated space.
 When they got going in the 50s, Christo and his wife Jeanne-Claude were part of a global movement towards repurposing everyday found objects into artworks: there’s a straight line of inspiration from these paper and fabric bound “sculptures” and Burri’s burnt sackcloth, or Rauschenberg’s bed.
-Even so, these works were upstaged by the old townhouse’s floorboards and panelled ceiling.
-They didn’t grab my attention, distracted as I was by both the gorgeous gallery and the constant moans of the floorboards around me as the similarly-distracted crowds circulated through.
+Even so, they didn’t grab my attention, distracted as I was by both the gorgeous gallery and the constant moans of the floorboards around me, as the similarly-distracted crowds circulated through.

 Right at the top of the townhouse, up a whole lot of creaky stairs, in a vitrine, is *Package,* from 1963.
 It’s an asymmetrical little brown paper bundle, casually tied with string, with a sheen of resin on top.
 (The show notes’ reference to the packages’ “meticulously latticed ligatures” is flat wrong, at least in this case.)
 I tried to focus, knowing it’d be the last little Christo I’d get a look at for a while.

-Then a loud, self-confident old woman gave me a bit of historical context, underlying the intentional normalcy of these objects, in the time they were made.
-“I like the waxed paper aspect,” she boomed to her friend.
+Across the room, a loud, self-confident old woman who'd climbed the stairs right behind me offered a bit of historical context.
+“I like the waxed paper aspect,” she boomed to her friend, on entering the room.
 “It takes me back to very early childhood.
 A package from the butchers.”

-As normal and commonplace as these floorboards and paneling would have been in the 1700s, when the house was built, in other words.
+The package is as normal and commonplace an object, in 1963, as the room would have been in the 1700s, when the house was built.
+Through time, they became worthy of closer attention.

 *Christo: Early Works is at Gagosian Open (London).
 06 - 22 October 2023*